hturner/BradleyTerry2/cran-comments.md

 This update depends on qvcalc 0.9-1 exporting the S3 method qvcalc.default, so qvcalc 0.9-1 should be released before BradleyTerry2 1.0-8.

+I could not reproduce the error reported for r-devel-linux-x86_64-debian-clang in the package check summary, either using R-hub or a docker container.
+However it may be related to recent changes in `base::deparse`.
+I have modified `BTabilities` so that it works regardless of whether the `backtick` argument to `base::deparse` is `TRUE` or `FALSE`.

 ## Test environments

 * Local (with qvcalc 0.9-1 installed)